jgnunol/jgnunol.github.io/_pages/about.md

 * <span style="font-size: 17px;">Retail Pricing and Regulatory Policy</span>
 * <span style="font-size: 17px;">Labour Economics</span>
 * <span style="font-size: 17px;">Contract Theory</span>

-<span style="font-size: 17px;">Boadly, I focus on pricing and labour relations in the broader context of agricultural economics.
-My research agenda blends traditional and emerging areas within agricultural economics and often intersects with other subfields of economics such as development; health and nutrition policy; market design; resource economics, and trade.</span>

 Currently working on
 ======